 Michael Reeves, Rejoice & Tremble (Wheaton: Crossway Books, 2021), 179 pp.

 I’ll never forget my visit to St. Andrews Chapel in Sanford, Florida.
 It was a rare opportunity to see Dr. R.C.
 Sproul preach.
 I entered the sanctuary to a bustle of people.
 Some were visiting.
-Others were preparing to enter the sanctuary.
+Others were preparing to worship.
 After several minutes of exploring, I made my way into the sanctuary.
 Posted above the main entryway were words that said in essence, “You are moving from the profane to the holy.”

 I made my way to the fourth row where I engaged in some conversation with others.
 Before I knew it, an older woman seated in front of me turned around to face me, put one finger to her mouth, and made it clear that this was not the time to chit-chat.
 This woman was convinced that we had moved from the profane to the holy.
 Is it any wonder that R.C.
 Sproul says, “We have made our worship services more secular than sacred, more common than uncommon, more profane than holy.”
 Tragically, many churches fail to see the gravity of worship.
 They have turned worship into a three-stage circus.